 The interpretation of what is minor is not necessarily based on the extent to which the zoning by-law is varied.
 Rather it is based on whether the impact of the variance can be considered minor.
 In review of the proposed minor variances, staff have reviewed whether to consider the variance minor based on the location, the context of development on the lands, and the existing characteristics of the neighbourhood.
-The reduction to the interior side yard and rear yard setbacks for an accessory building in this instance would be considered minor as the proposed new building would be limited in height, and still permit access around the structure for maintenance purposes.
-Additionally, the increase in size of 29.02 square metres is not anticipated to have any negative impacts on surrounding land.
-As such, the impact of the proposal can be considered to be minor in that it would be in keeping with the residential character of the area.
+The proposed location of the building is shielded from the neighbouring property by way of a mature tree line.
+The increase in size is not anticipated to have any negative impacts on surrounding land.
+As such, the impact of the proposal can be considered to be minor in that it would be in keeping with the larger rural lot residential character of the area.